 The following datasets can be used for ecommerce data analytics:

 Ecommerce product data - An ecommerce product database includes information about all the products a business has available to buy online.
-Ecommerce product information is not just basic product details but also includes manufacture and supply details, pricing, brand and category.
+Ecommerce product information is not just basic product details but also includes manufacture and supply details, pricing, brand and category as well.
 Ecommerce product data models display which products are frequently viewed and purchased from which businesses can draw conclusions about how to manage a successful ecommerce business.

 Ecommerce sales data - Businesses can either access sales data, which give them an overview of their products’ sales performance, or they can buy ecommerce datasets which are broken down by product category.
 Retailers like Amazon, who have a huge variety of options on their site, may choose the latter, whereas smaller online retailers specializing in specific retail areas may prefer a more general overview of sales.
 Historical ecommerce data allows online retail platforms to monitor sales trends.
 With an ecommerce sales dataset, they can develop optimum pricing strategies and make data-driven decisions about stock orders.

 Ecommerce customer data - Ecommerce customer data provides information about online shoppers and their online purchase activity.
 The total number of online sales more than tripled in 2020, with a total of $4.2 trillion spent online over the year.
 With this demand, it’s easy to understand how important quality ecommerce customer data therefore is to online retailers.
 Ecommerce retailers use ecommerce customer analytics to understand consumer behavior and interests, such as brand loyalty.
-Using this, they can improve their market intelligence and targeting campaigns to drive up conversion.
+Using this, they can improve their market intelligence and advertising campaigns to drive up conversion rates.

 Ecommerce store data - This data tells the user about ecommerce vendors, merchants and platforms.
 Think about how many online ecommerce stores there are out there!
 The scope for the amount of ecommerce store data you can buy is huge.
 Ecommerce store data provides information about an ecommerce seller’s competitors.
 A high-quality ecommerce store database will provide firmographic insights from the best online retailers, such as Shopify, Amazon, Bigcommerce, Etsy, eBay, and Walmart.

 What are the use cases of Ecommerce Data?

 Ecommerce big data allows online retailers and marketers to carry out in-depth analysis of the online market, as well as their own platform and customer database.
 From this, they can accurately predict market trends as well as consumer habits in order to drive up the profitability of their ecommerce store.
 Ecommerce analytics use cases include market monitoring, demand prediction and retail forecasting.
 Essentially, ecommerce data is used by businesses to improve the profitability of their online stores and especially in the past year or so has the importance of good online retailing capacity come to light:

 Ecommerce market intelligence - Ecommerce data providers can enable online sellers to understand the ecommerce market in as much depth as possible through a mix of both real-time and historical ecommerce data.
 More and more online merchants are using third-party ecommerce platforms like Amazon to sell their products.
 With an ecommerce market dataset, manufacturers and sellers can ensure that their products are listed on websites where online shoppers will find them.
-This helps merchants spot new opportunities for growth, and marketers make in-flight adjustments to campaigns.
+This helps merchants to spot new opportunities for growth, and marketers to make in-flight adjustments to campaigns.

-Ecommerce pricing intelligence - Ecommerce product datasets include information about how much a certain product costs.
+Ecommerce pricing intelligence - Ecommerce product datasets include information about the price of a certain product.
 Historical ecommerce data will also show how pricing has changed over time, and what the most effective price point for a product or brand is.
-For example, an Amazon sales dataset would give ecommerce vendors a good indication of how to price their products competitively based on consumer purchase intent.
+For example, through ecommerce data analysis, an Amazon sales dataset would give ecommerce vendors a good indication of how to price their products competitively based on consumer purchase intent.

 Ecommerce demand prediction - Historical ecommerce databases can be used by online stores to plan for future sales and strategies.
 Demand prediction uses online shopping data alongside retailer demand data sets to identify trends in supply and demand.
 Ecommerce demand analytics allow ecommerce sellers to make accurate predictions about which products and brands will be popular in future and base their ecommerce marketing around this.
 In 2020, there were over 2.05 billion online shoppers worldwide – that’s one quarter of the world’s entire population.
 Being able to accurately predict what these billions of shoppers are going to be looking at buying can therefore be hugely profitable for online ecommerce retailers.

 Ecommerce retail forecasting - Online stores can make more accurate sales and supply chain forecasts by using an ecommerce database to enrich their internal performance data which is why they purchase ecommerce data.
-Ecommerce data providers carry out retail and customer behavior monitoring across the online shopping ecosystem.
+Ecommerce data providers carry out retail and consumer behavior monitoring across the online shopping ecosystem.
 These datasets allow management teams at ecommerce retail stores to identify consumer trends and predict how these patterns will affect future sales rates and supply chain logistics.
 They can use both historical and real-time ecommerce data to then adapt their marketing and supply strategies to suit current customer demands.

-Ecommerce customer service - Ecommerce data providers gather reviews left by customers from thousands of online platforms.
-Ecommerce datasets also include information about product delivery speeds and quality of service provided by online companies.
+Ecommerce customer service - Commercial ecommerce datasets include information about product delivery speeds and quality of service provided by online companies.
+Ecommerce data providers also gather reviews left by customers from thousands of online platforms.
 This allows ecommerce businesses to benchmark their customer satisfaction performance against competitors and optimize CRM.

 How is Big Ecommerce Data impacting the Ecommerce Industry?